Hayder Sherefa

-Hayder Sherefa Juber (ሃይደር ሸረፋ; born 11 January 1994) is an Ethiopian professional footballer who plays as an midfielder for Ethiopian Premier League club Saint George and the Ethiopia national team.
+Hayder Sherefa Juber (ሃይደር ሸረፋ; born 11 January 1994) is an Ethiopian professional footballer who plays as a midfielder for Ethiopian Premier League club Adama City and the Ethiopia national team.

 Career

 Sherefa began his career with Dedebit, followed with stints at Hadiya Hossana and Mekelle 70 Enderta.
 He signed with Saint George on 11 September 2019.

 International career

 Sherefa made his international debut with the Ethiopia national team in a 4–3 2020 African Nations Championship qualification win over Djibouti on 4 August 2019.